stepp1/research-app/README.md

 > Full dataset is currently hosted on Zenodo: https://zenodo.org/record/7653458
 >
-> More information about the dataset can be found in [DATA](./reseacher/data/README.md) file.
+> More information about the dataset can be found [here](./reseacher/data/README.md).

 ## Download the dataset